 Many people suffer from indoor allergies during the cold winter months.
-Although these indoor allergies are sometimes confused with the common cold, if the condition lasts for more than 10 days the cause is likely due to allergies and not a cold.
+These indoor allergies are sometimes confused with the common cold.
+But if the condition lasts for more than 10 days the cause is likely due to allergies and not a cold.

 Most people never think twice about health implications to refinishing their hard floors.
 If you are thinking of refinishing your floor I urge you to consider the health complications because if applied incorrectly your floor finish can make you and your family sick.

 With winter on the horizon, many people are turning to humidifiers to combat the unpleasant effects of dry indoor air.
 Effects such as chapped lips and itchy skin.
 It’s true that a humidifier can make your home more comfortable.

 Is Your Office Making You Sick?
 Health is the greatest asset that we can build upon all through life!
 Be it at home, in office or even outside, it is critically essential to ensure a healthy surrounding.
 While most of us pay attention to our home environment needs, the office is one place that usually goes unnoticed.